kigster/laser-cutter/README.md

    eg: laser-cutter -i -s 1x1.5x2/0.125/0.125 -O -o box.pdf

 Specific Options:
-    -w, --width WIDTH                Internal width of the box -h, --height HEIGHT              Internal height of the box -d, --depth DEPTH                Internal depth of the box -t, --thickness THICKNESS        Thickness of the box material -n, --notch NOTCH                Preferred notch length (used only as a guide)
+        --width WIDTH                Internal width of the box -h, --height HEIGHT              Internal height of the box -d, --depth DEPTH                Internal depth of the box --thickness THICKNESS        Thickness of the box material -n, --notch NOTCH                Preferred notch length (used only as a guide)

-    -m, --margin MARGIN              Margins from the edge of the document -p, --padding PADDING            Space between the boxes on the page -S, --stroke WIDTH               Numeric stroke width of the line -P, --page_size LETTER           Page size, see --list-all-page-sizes for more info.
+    -m, --margin MARGIN              Margins from the edge of the document -p, --padding PADDING            Space between the boxes on the page -t, --stroke WIDTH               Numeric stroke width of the line -z, --page_size LETTER           Page size, see --list-all-page-sizes for more info.
-    -L, --page_layout portrait       Page layout, other option is 'landscape'
+    -y, --page_layout portrait       Page layout, other option is 'landscape'

-    -O, --open                       Open generated file with system viewer before exiting -u, --units UNITS                Either 'mm' (default) or 'in'
+    -O, --open                       Open generated file with system viewer before exiting -w, --write FILE                 Save current configuration to a file, use '-' for STDOUT -r, --read FILE                  Read configuration from a file, use '-' for STDIN -u, --units UNITS                Either 'mm' (default) or 'in'

-    -A, --list-all-page-sizes        Print all available page sizes with dimensions and exit -v, --[no-]verbose               Run verbosely
+    -l, --list-all-page-sizes        Print all available page sizes with dimensions and exit -M, --no-metadata                Do not print box metadata on the PDF -v, --[no-]verbose               Run verbosely

         --examples                   Show detailed usage examples